 How can you preserve soup safely?
 Freeze it.

-Although freezing temperatures do not kill bacteria, microbial growth stops in the freezer.
-Using a modified starch suitable for low temperatures such as ThermFlo® will help prevent separation of a thickened soup.
-Soups made from fall vegetables such as pumpkin, butternut squash, cauliflower, or broccoli are flavorful when frozen.
-It is also safe to freeze vegetable and meat soups that contain pasta, rice, or noodles.
-Just remember to allow time for frozen soup to thaw in the refrigerator; or if it is defrosted in the microwave oven, it should be heated and eaten immediately. © 2020Penn State Extension
+- Freezing temperatures do not kill bacteria; however, they do not grow in the freezer. - Using a modified starch suitable for low temperatures such as ThermFlo[®] will help prevent separation of a thickened soup.

+• Soups made from fall vegetables such as pumpkin, butternut squash, cauliflower, or broccoli are flavorful when frozen.

+• It is safe to freeze vegetable and meat soups that contain pasta, rice, or noodles.
+Starch in these products may become soft during freezer storage.

+• Just remember to allow time for frozen soup to thaw in the refrigerator; or if it is defrosted in the microwave oven, it should be heated and eaten immediately.

+© 2020Penn State Extension